WilliamSGodfrey/SAVE_williamsgodfrey.github.io/_posts/blog/2016-03-01-se-historical-pass-rates.md

 ---

-So, as I prepare to (re)take the lateral portion of the Structural Engineering (SE) licensing exam this April, I found myself curious about the historical passrates for the exam.
-After a ton of digging and realizing that there isn't a single source (easily found via Google), I've decided to list the historical pass rates for the exam here.
+So, as I prepared to (re)take the lateral portion of the Structural Engineering (SE) licensing exam in April 2016, I found myself curious about the historical passrates for the exam.
+After a ton of digging and realizing that there wasn't a single source (easily found via Google), I decided to list the historical pass rates for the exam here.
 Ideally I will keep this up to date.

 ### Historical SE Exam Pass Rates